 A Community Watch group can be the "eyes and ears" of law enforcement.

-Community Watch is a crime prevention program that enlists the active participation of residents, in cooperation with law enforcement, to reduce crime and victimization in the community.
+Community Watch is a crime prevention program that enlists the active participation of residents, in cooperation with law enforcement, to reduce crime and victimization in their communities.
 It involves:

 - Residents using common sense crime prevention practices to protect themselves and their property

 - Neighbors getting together in programs of mutual assistance to prevent crime

 - Residents being trained to recognize and report suspicious activity in their neighborhood

 - Residents pursuing criminals or becoming physically involved in the criminal event

 Police officers cannot be everywhere, so community involvement is essential.
 You and your neighbors are the ones who really know what is going on in your community.
 By cooperating with each other and the police, you can help reduce crime in your community in the most effective way -- by preventing it.

 Why do residents mobilize?

 Residents may come together for a number of reasons: